zephyrproject-rtos/zephyr/doc/services/pm/device.rst

 ******************************

 The power management subsystem defines device states in :c:enum:`pm_device_state`.
-This type is used to track power states of a particular device.
+This method is used to track power states of a particular device.
 It is important to emphasize that, although the state is tracked by the subsystem, it is the responsibility of each device driver to handle device actions(:c:enum:`pm_device_action`) which change device state.